David Gooderson: Playwright, Actor

 David’s plays for children (stage play summaries) include two adaptations of Kenneth Grahame’s The Wind in the Willows:

 David has also written a number of plays broadcast on BBC Radio 4.
-His play Walk or Die is scheduled to be repeated on Radio 4 Extra on 30th April 2022.
+His play Walk or Die was repeated on Radio 4 Extra on 30th April 2022.

 Best known as Davros in Dr Who and Simpkins the Pathologist in A Touch of Frost, David is one of the most versatile character actors in the UK.
 His credits range from playing a “parcel” in a TV commercial to King Lear …more.